Proposed Land Use

 Estimated amount of oxygen outputted by 10 trees per year

-Incorporating inventive use of materials can create a low-cost park that maximizes both sustainability and community engagement.
+Incorporating inventive use of materials can create a low-cost park that maximizes sustainability and measured community engagement.
+The Career School can maintain closed management of the park on weekdays as a potential response to safety concerns.

 Read About the Subterranean Parking Concept